vmchale/apple/README.md

-The compiler will bail out with arcane error messages rather than produce an incorrect result (some cases are not implemented), except that the Python/R extension modules do not enforce type safety and thus may mysteriously segfault or produce unpredictable corrupt results.
+The compiler will bail out with arcane error messages rather than produce an incorrect result (some cases are not implemented), except that the Python/R extension modules do not enforce dimension inferred from types and may mysteriously produce unpredictable corrupt results.

 ## Compiler-As-a-Library